giampaolo/pyftpdlib/docs/tutorial.rst

 ==================

 Pyftpdlib can also be run as a simple stand-alone server from command line.
 This is useful when you want to quickly share a directory.
-Some examples.
+Here's some examples.

 Anonymous server, listening on port 2121, sharing the current directory:

 .. code-block:: sh